riteshbachhar/Fraud-detection-using-AI/README.md

 <h4 id="Recasting">Memory Optimization via Integer Recasting</h4>

-We wrote a function to recast integer-based columns (`int64` and `int32`) according to the following logic:
+We implemented a function to optimize memory usage by downcasting integer columns.
+Columns originally typed as `int64` or `int32` were recast to the smallest suitable type (`int8`, `int16`, or `int32`) according to the following logic:

 - If the maximum value in a column is less than 127, recast it to `int8`.
 - If the maximum value is less than 32,768, recast it to `int16`.